YanCotta/agentic-invoice_system_prototype/README.md

      - Improved progress tracking and status updates
      - Added batch operation error recovery

+- 🔧 **Technical Improvements**
    2. **Frontend Enhancements**
        - Implemented better error messaging
        - Added loading states for all operations
        - Enhanced user feedback mechanisms

+- 🎯 **Dockerization Complete**
+  - Fully Dockerized the Streamlit version with a multi-service setup (FastAPI backend and Streamlit frontend)
+  - Utilized a single `Dockerfile` for both services, orchestrated with `docker-compose.yml`
+  - Fixed healthcheck issue by adding `curl` to the `Dockerfile` for the `/api/invoices` endpoint check
+  - Confirmed all core features (single/batch invoice processing, review, metrics) work in the Dockerized environment

+- 🔧 **Technical Implementation**
+  - Created `Dockerfile` with `python:3.12-slim`, `tesseract-ocr`, and `curl`
+  - Set up `docker-compose.yml` with separate `backend` and `streamlit` services
+  - Added healthcheck with 30s `start_period` to ensure backend readiness
+  - Successfully tested all functionalities in a containerized setup

 - 🚨 **Problems Encountered**
   - The 'View PDF' button may return 404 errors for batch-processed invoices due to filename mismatches in `data/raw/invoices/`